 The trend toward using decimal time is growing, especially with advancements in data analytics and software development.
 Modern software is increasingly designed to work with numerical data, which includes time.
 This shift is driven by the need for greater precision and ease of calculation in various fields.

 According to a recent survey among payroll professionals, approximately 70% of companies are now using some form of decimal time conversion for calculating employee wages.
-This trend reflects the increasing adoption of digital timekeeping systems that automatically convert hours and minutes into decimal format.
+So this trend reflects the increasing adoption of digital timekeeping systems that automatically convert hours and minutes into decimal format.
 These systems reduce manual errors and ensure compliance with labor laws.

 Tips and Expert Advice